-Supporter at the Cullen Experience
+- Supporter at the Cullen Experience

 - Classroom assistant

 - Attendance at registration

-- Running events such as an S1 disco

 - Acting as a buddy to those finding the transition more difficult

 Behaviour Management

 There is a large number of pupils in the Academy.
 If we are going to work together happily and make the school a pleasant place to be in, we all have to follow an acceptable code of behaviour.